vidyar/shippabledocs1/sources/languages/nodejs.rst

 		script: npm test

--  You can also add the testing framework like Vows, Expresso in package.json file.
+-  You can also add testing frameworks like Vows, Expresso in the package.json file.

 -  To test using Vows:
 	.. code-block:: python